Greater-London-Authority/ldn-viz-tools/.changeset/table-sort-icons.md

 '@ldn-viz/tables': patch
 ---

-FIXED: change icons to indicate sort direction when table is sorted based on column
+CHANGED: change icons to indicate sort direction when table is sorted based on column